Important news before you travel:

 For more information: Check out the link below which will send you to the US Governments official website.

-Denver is ranked as a beta world city by the Globalization and World Cities Research Network.
-With a 2012 estimated population of 634,265, Denver ranks as the 23rd most populous U.S. city.
+Denver, Colorado is ranked as a beta world city by the Globalization and World Cities Research Network it has an estimated population of 682,265 and it ranks as the 23rd most populous American city.

 Denver also strikes the perfect balance between its rich western heritage and growing modern economy.
 The urban landscape is characterized by eclectic neighborhoods, inventive eateries, and craft breweries with an emphasis on the local and sustainable.
 Also an outdoor mecca, the city offers hiking, biking and more throughout its sprawling footprint at the base of the Rocky Mountains.
 An active town with a sunny disposition, the Mile High City boasts a lively downtown, over seven pro sport teams, outdoor adventures of all kinds and breathtaking views of the Front Range.